thodinh/python-parser/README.md

 ```bash
 bun i
 ```
+> You can you other package manager such as npm/yarn/pnpm
 ### Download antlr4 binary and generate parser in typescript
 ```bash
 bun run antlr4
 ```
+> You can you other package manager such as npm/yarn/pnpm
 ### Build package
+(Only run with bun)
 ```bash
 bun build.ts
 ```